sebastianspross/k8s101/README.md

 # K8s Hands-on 🚢
 Here, a random introduction will find its place.
 Probably I will link the ppt in addition.
-> This guided hands-on workshop was tested with AKS 1.12.8.
+> This guided hands-on workshop was tested with AKS 1.12.8 and Helm 2.14.1.

 > This workshop is accompanied by an instructor and additional slides.